Class of 2017 impress at New Designers

 Students from across the Department of Design at Manchester School of Art have enjoyed a successful visit to New Designers with several students selected for and taking home awards.

-Now in its 32nd year, New Designers showcases the work of graduates and emerging designers from across the UK, celebrating and recognizing new talent.
+Now in its 32nd year, New Designers showcases the work of graduates and emerging designers from across the UK, celebrating and recognising new talent.
 It also offers opportunities for graduating students to network with members of industry and develop connections to help them in their graduate careers.